Financial planning

 • Make payroll deductions and direct deposits, and set up automatic investment strategies, so that your savings are put to work quickly.

 • Establish good savings habits.
-If given the option, turn on the auto-increase feature so that your savings rate will increase every year in case you forget to increase it yourself.
+Some plans give you the option to automatically increase your savings rate annually in case you forget to increase it yourself.

 4. Make the most of your equity awards

-• Gather the details of your equity compensation plan and share them with your financial advisor.
+• If you receive equity awards from your employer, either automatically or voluntarily, it's important to take the time to understand how the plan or program works.
+Gather the details of your equity compensation plan and share them with your financial advisor.
 If you are unfamiliar with your plan’s details, ask your employer if they offer educational materials and advice.

 • Determine the role your equity awards will play in your financial plan to help you achieve your goals, and make sure you revisit this approach whenever there’s a life change.